 If you will be receiving a tax refund this year, consider how you may want to utilize these funds:

 - If you have high interest debt (such as credit card or higher interest personal loans), consider paying down your debt;

 - Re-invest your tax refund in an RRSP or TFSA if you have 2020 contribution room; or

 - Create a rainy day fund and be prepared for emergencies.

 Maximize your RRSP contributions and don’t get dinged for over contributing.

 - Check your previous years Notice of Assessment to find out how much RRSP room you have.
 You can easily login to CRA using your ATB Online banking credentials through Secure Key Concierge.

 - You have 60 days after year end to make contributions for the previous tax year.

 - Try a pre-authorized contribution so you don't get caught trying to scrape together a lump sum at the end of the year.

 For more information on year-end taxes as it relates to your investments, we are always here to help.
-We always recommend seeking professional advice from an accountant or tax lawyer for tax advice.
+For tax advice, we recommend seeking professional guidance from an accountant or tax lawyer.